Education Pilot Grants

 The Faculty Development and Diversity Committee will serve as the review committee for determining awardees.
 The committee will consult non-committee experts as needed.
 They will score applications based on the following criteria:

 - Adequate methods and expertise to achieve the stated goals

 - Likelihood of educational benefits for trainees or faculty in the Department of Medicine and/or BU School of Medicine

 - Potential for scholarly products and national recognition

 - Potential for sustaining project following the year of grant support

 The committee will provide written feedback to all applicants.

-Each year’s grantees will form a learning community that will meet every two months from September through June to provide peer mentoring.
+Each year’s grantees will form a learning community that will meet every three months from September through June to provide peer mentoring.

 All awardees must submit a progress report twelve months after activation of the grant.